 Work out the sum insured for your house

-It's now the responsibility of the homeowner to provide a sum insured amount for their house insurance.
-This figure needs to be sufficient to cover the total replacement costs for their particular home - otherwise there is a risk of being underinsured.
+It's your responsibility as a homeowner to provide a sum insured amount for your house insurance.
+This figure needs to be sufficient to cover the total replacement costs for your particular home - otherwise there is a risk you'll be underinsured.

 There are some simple things you can do to work out your sum insured amount, such as using an online calculator or engaging a professional.

-Depending on your circumstances, it may be appropriate to use the services of a qualified professional to help work out a sum insured amount.
+Depending on your circumstances, it may be appropriate to use the services of a qualified professional to help work out your sum insured.
 They would need to provide an insurance valuation for rebuild purposes rather than a market valuation.

 Quantity Surveyors are used to estimate the full cost of a building project.
 They consider what needs to be done to get the section ready to be built on as well as the materials and the labour required to build the house.